DeclanMM/javascript_beginner/js_functions/README.md

 1.Write a function to add two numbers.
 2.Write a function to subtract two numbers.
 3.Write a function to multiply two numbers.
-Write a function to divide two numbers.
+4.Write a function to divide two numbers.
 Write a function to calculate the square of a number.
 Write a function to calculate the cube of a number.
 Write a function to calculate the average of an array of numbers.